 Step 5: Contact us at the Hill Country Alliance when you are ready to order decals.
 Decals will include the names of the partners involved, including your group.

-You can use this Fact Sheet to help you communicate with your partners about the impacts of light pollution and more about the program and this Cover Letter to reach out to businesses to join the program.
+You can use this Fact Sheet to help you communicate with your partners and businesses about the impacts of light pollution and how to participate in the program.